FedericoSlongo/Poker/README.md

 # Poker
-A poker app console wrote in C# (not well write or sophisticated and wrote in Italian (Will be transalated to English in some time)).
+A poker app console wrote in C# (not well write or sophisticated (Supports Italian and English)).